 2. Care with toxic plants

-3. Care with decorations
+3. Mind the decorations

 Dogs and cats love to play with all the glittery, sparkly and light-up decorations that pop up around the house during December, but these can be dangerous to our curious furry friends.
-Eating decorations like tinsels and ribbons, can cause vomiting and serious gut blockages and Christmas lights can cause burns and electrocutions, so make sure you keep decorations and wires out of reach of your pets.
+Eating decorations like tinsel and ribbons, can cause vomiting and serious gut blockages and Christmas lights can cause burns and electrocutions, so make sure you keep decorations and wires out of reach of your pets.

 4. Stock up on essentials

-5. Keep an eye on what your pet is eating
+5. Watch what your pet is eating

 Although we love to spoil our pets, allowing them to overindulge during the Christmas holidays can lead to very upset tummies.
 Christmas dinners are usually cooked with lots of fats and oils, and large quantities of fatty foods can trigger pancreatitis (a painful inflammation of the pancreas).
-Keep an eye on the volume of treats and titbits your pet is eating – only feed foods and treats that are suitable for them, and make sure the majority of what they are eating is their normal, complete balanced diet.
+Keep an eye on the volume of treats and titbits your pet is eating – only feed foods and treats that are suitable for them, and make sure the majority of what they are eating is their normal, complete and balanced diet.

 6. Make a safe space